dhis2/dhis2-java-client/README.md

 DHIS 2 API client for Java and Spring.
 The client allows you to create, update and retrieve information from DHIS 2.

+The client depends on `spring-webmvc` and `jackson-annotations` and is suited for use with Spring Boot 2.

 ## Getting started

 To use `dhis2-java-client` with Maven you can specify the following dependency: